render-engine/render-engine/docs/QUICKSTART.md

             }
 ```

-Where is it pulling content from?
-It's whatever the 'content_path' is set in your engine.
+Where is it pulling content _from_?

+It's whatever you have 'content_path' set in your engine.
 By default it's `./content`.
-This will create a collection of all of the markdown or html (by default) files and create a page for each one.
+This will create a [[Collection]] for each markdown or html file (by default) files and create a page for each one.

-If you have variables that you want to set for each one do just like you did with the `@engine.route` decorator for collection level vars, use the local `collection` and for page-based objects, use the the `page` variable.

-## Custom Collections
-Collections can also have mulitple routes.
-if you have a collection of Pages, you can define a custom collection of
-different type objects with the pages kwargs.

 ## Generating the files
 This is what makes the magic happen!